-Following acceptance but prior to entry into Canada, international students must acquire a valid student visa, passport, and student authorization, or have landed immigrant status.
+Following acceptance but prior to entry into Canada, international students must acquire a valid student visa, and student permit, or have landed immigrant status.
 To secure a student visa and authorization, the prospective student must present Citizenship and Immigration Canada officials both an official letter of acceptance from Vanguard College and evidence of sufficient funds or financial aid for the school term.
 Other documentation may also be requested by Canada Immigration officials.
-Once the temporary Visa is approved, a copy must be submitted to Vanguard College.
+Once the study permit is approved, a copy must be submitted to Vanguard College.